bharat3012/Google-Cloud-An-Easy-Way-to-an-Amazing-Platform/README.md

 Please go to Dashboard-> IAM & admin -> Quotas -> I and search for the following quota 'GPUs (all region)' .

 In case limit for this is 0, you need to request Google to increase this to 1 or whatever value you need.

+## Create a Virtual Instance:
+To launch a virtual instance:- Follow this : 'Compute Engine-> VM Instances-> Create'